 Myth #2 - Highly Sensitive People are weak and fragile

-One of the most popular myths about Highly Sensitive People is that they are weak and fragile.
+One of the most popular myths about Highly Sensitive People is that they are weak.
 However, this has little to do with the truth.
 Highly Sensitive People can be determined and consistent.
 They are usually hardworking and reliable.

 Due to their empathy, many people who work in professions aimed at helping other people are Highly Sensitive People.
 And helping others takes strength.
 And take good care of yourself.
 Knowing themselves well enough and living in harmony with their nature and their needs, Highly Sensitive People can use their strength and freedom and enjoy achievements and successes as successfully as other non-highly sensitive people.